 And there we have it.
 There’s obviously a lot more that can be done with this in terms of making it aesthetically pleasing but hopefully this gives the basis to build your own shot maps.

 If you fancy doing something different why not take a single players shot data for the entire season?

 Or, create small multiples plotted of each of the games for a team, throughout the season?
 That would be quite nifty given then amendments in calculations needed to split the pitches out.

 Here’s a dashboard I made from a match this season (2020/21) before writing the blog, that feels a little more ‘me’.
 Oddly enough, also a 9-0 result against Southampton.
 It can be viewed on my Tableau Public.
-I’ve appended the above tutorial to the workbook “Scraping Football Data Development”.
+I’ve appended the above tutorial to the workbook at the top of the page “Scraping Football Data Development”.

 As always, if you have any questions please reach out to me on Twitter, or Linkedin.
 Super enjoyed the learning process with this one so I am chuffed to be able to share it with you.
 Shout out Mckay Johns, Sagnik Das, and James Smith who all have awesome Python/Tableau content that inspired this blog.

 Lastly, thanks to those that offered to do some testing on my tutorial.
 Especially Mo Wootten and Alberto Oraá.